 While students of our MSc Cybercrime will strive to understand the driving forces behind online criminal activity, cyber security deals with the process of predicting, avoiding, and reacting to these acts.
 With this Master’s course, you’ll also learn key techniques to investigate digital crimes and security breaches, and help safeguard your organisation’s success.

-Application deadline: To guarantee time for your application to be reviewed, please apply by 13 September 2021
+Application deadline: 7 November 2022.
+To guarantee time for your application to be reviewed, please apply as soon as possible.

 Duration: 2 years (part time).